brunogasparetto/AdobeConnectClient/client.md

 ---
-title: The Client
 layout: default
+title: Client
+permalink: /client/
+order: 3
 ---

-# Client #
+# Client

-The Client class has all the actions (the endpoints) to Adobe Connect Web Service.

-The action's name are the same as the endpoints from [Adobe Connect Web Service](https://helpx.adobe.com/adobe-connect/webservices/topics/action-reference.html), but in camelCase instead of hyphen.

-Some actions are a sequence of endpoints, like the recordingPasscode action.
+The Client is responsible to load the action Command (all actions are Commands and represents an endpoint) and persist the session cookie.

+To connect in Adobe Connect is necessary a ConnectionInterface object.

-All the actions methods can throw exceptions.
+**All actions can throw an Exception.**

 ```php
 <?php